risd-gd/wp18/README.md

 # Method of Instruction

 This course is a hands-on workshop.
-Students will watch short demonstrations on a projector, then be asked to apply what was seen on their own.
-Homework will be given from week to week.
+Students will watch short demonstrations on a projector, then be asked to practice the concepts and code introduced.
+Homework will be given each week and due the following week.

+Students are to sign up for one 4-week intensive session.
+Students are welcome to continue working after their session is over and/or visit in office hours or other sessions (as space allows).
+Grades will be give at the end of the semester.

 # Course Policies and Expectations